 Application of oral interpretation skills in choral reading and Reader's Theatre.
 Emphasis is placed on the vocalization of the script rather than traditional theatrical staging.
-Open as an elective to all VSU undergraduate students.
+Open as an

-THEA 4030 Special Topics in Theatre 1-0-1 to 3-0-3 The study of specific topics in theatre not covered in existing courses.
-May be repeated for credit if different topics are studied.
-THEA 4270 Play Writing 3-0-3 An overview of the principles of writing for theatrical production with primary emphasis on the development of the structure for both one act and full length play scripts.
-THEA 4760 Principles of Technical Theatre 3-0-3 • Prerequisite: THEA 2750.
-Advanced study of the principles and techniques of technical theatre needed to engineer and complete the requirements for a theatrical productions, in- cluding rigging, welding, advanced construction technology, as well as special problems which arise in the execution of a set design.
-THEA 4770 Scene Painting 3-0-3 An introduction to basic scene painting techniques, paint media, and materials.
-THEA 4790 Portfolio and Resume Presentation 2-0-2 Prerequisite: Senior Standing with a major in Theatre.
-Assembly and presentation of a portfolio and resume for professional use.
+The study of specific topics in theatre not covered in existing courses.
+May be repeated for

+An overview of the principles of writing for theatrical production with primary emphasis on

+Prerequisite: THEA 2750.
+Advanced study of the principles and techniques of technical theatre needed to engineer and complete the requirements for a theatrical productions, including rigging, welding, advanced construction technology, as well as special problems which

+Prerequisite: Senior Standing with a major in Theatre.
+Assembly and presentation of a portfolio and résumé for professional use.
 The course is designed to assist the graduating student in preparation of materials needed for job placement or graduate school admission.

-THEA 4800 Period Styles of Acting 3-0-3 Prerequisites: THEA 2800.
-The study of pre-modern acting styles and application of the styles in a series of class scene performances.
-THEA 4810 Musical Theatre Technique 3-0-3 Prerequisite: THEA 2800 or approval of department head.
-The advanced study of scene analysis, rehearsal techniques and audition preparation using materials from the Mu- sical Theatre repertory with application of the study in performance situations.
-THEA 4900 Children's Theatre and Creative Dramatics3-0-3 A survey of the development of theatre for young people, recreational drama, and creative dramatics with emphasis on critical and dramatic literature, and applied techniques in work- ing with child performers and audiences.
-THEA 4970 Internship in Theatre 0-6-3 or 0-12-6 or 0-18-9 Prerequisite: Senior Standing.
-The placement of students in apprentice and intern posi- tions in professional environments.
-THEA 4980 Theatre Tour 3-0-3 The placement of students in touring positions conducted in a professionally oriented envi- ronment and involving the preparation and presentation of productions for regional and/or local audiences.
+Prerequisite: THEA 2800.
+The study of pre-modern acting styles and application of the

+Prerequisite: THEA 2800 or approval of department head.
+The advanced study of scene analysis, rehearsal techniques and audition preparation using materials from the Musical

+A survey of the development of theatre for young people, recreational drama, and creative dramatics with emphasis on critical and dramatic literature, and applied techniques in work-

+Most credit notations on the far right are in the pattern 3-0-3.
+The first number is the number of lecture hours (or equivalent) each week; the second number is the number of laboratory hours (or equivalent) each week; the third number, in bold, is the number of semester hours credit.

+THEA 4970 Internship in Theatre

+Prerequisite: Senior Standing.
+The placement of students in apprentice and intern positions in professional environments.

+THEA 4980 Theatre Tour

+The placement of students in touring positions conducted in a professionally oriented environment and involving the preparation and presentation of productions for regional and/or local audiences.
 This placement is to enlarge the student's professionalism.
 Admission to the tour is by audition only.

-VSU (FRESHMAN ORIENTATION) VSU 1101 Freshman Seminar I 2-0-2 Open only to first-year and first-semester transfer students.
+VSU (FRESHMAN ORIENTATION)

+VSU 1101 Freshman Seminar I

+Open only to first-year and first-semester transfer students.
 Introduction to lifelong learning with emphasis on college study skill strategies.
-Topics include learning styles, time management, learning and memory skills, learning from texts and lectures, note-tak- ing, objective and essay examinations, and critical thinking skills.
-VSU 1102 Freshman Seminar II 2-0-2
+Topics include learning styles, time management, learning and memory skills, learning from texts and lectures, note-taking, objective and essay examinations, and critical thinking skills.

+VSU 1102 Freshman Seminar II